vietjtnguyen/gimp-image-labeling-toolbox/README.md

 2. Create a new blank image
 3. Open `Toolbox > Labeling` in the menu
 4. Open image using toolbox's `Open Image` button
-5. Edit label image *on label layer*
+5. Edit label image *on label layer*, avoiding anti-aliasing everywhere
 6. Save label using toolbox's `Save MAT Label` button
-7. Repeat step 4 for more images
+7. Repeat step 4 for more images, optionally using the `Previous` and `Next` buttons.

 Usage
 -----

 The open/save state of an image when using the toolbox exists *independently* of GIMP's open/save states.
 When using the toolbox use only the `Open Image` and `Save MAT Label` buttons on the toolbox.

-When the toolbox loads an image it will load the original image into a layer named `Original` and the label image into a layer named `Label` on top of the `Original` layer.
-The color map is randomized on load and can be shuffled further using the `Shuffle Colors` button. *The only changes that are saved are edits to the `Label` layer.* Changes to any other layer are discarded/ignored.
+When the toolbox loads an image it will load the original image into a layer named `Original` and load all of the label layers on top of the `Original` layer.
+The color map is randomized on load and can be shuffled further using the `Shuffle Colors` button. *The only changes that are saved are edits to layers whose name starts with `Label` (e.g. `LabelGrass`, `Label_wabalabaDUBDUB`.* Changes to any other layer are discarded/ignored.

 Remember that ***tools will only operate on the currently selected layer***.
 The list of layers should be in the interface by default.
 If not you can bring it up using `Ctrl+L`.